RibirX/Ribir/docs/essentials/widget_language.md

 }
 ```

-This `DynWidget` generates an optional widget as detected by if the `counter` is greater than zero.
-One thing that could be improved is to the `greet` not always regenerate after the `counter` modified.
-Indeed the `greet` widget can regenerate only if the result `*counter > 0` changed.
+This `DynWidget` generates an optional widget when it detects that the `counter` is greater than zero.
+One thing that could be improved is to not always regenerate `greet` after the `counter` changes.
+Indeed the `greet` widget should regenerate only after the result `*counter > 0` changed the first time.
 Let's go further:

 ```rust
 DynWidget {